-Some people may associate pre-con meetings with planning larger conferences, conventions, congresses and incentive programs.
+Some people may associate pre-con meetings with planning larger conferences, conventions, congresses, and incentive programs.
 However, it is also common to hold a pre-con meeting for seminars and other special events.
 Even small gatherings in a hotel conference room should be preceded by a pre-con meeting.

 What to Expect During a Pre-Con Meeting

-The pre-con meeting allows the event planner an opportunity to review all final logistics for a given program with the supplier management team who are involved in the program.
+At the pre-con meeting, the event planner will review all final logistics for a given program with the supplier management team involved in the program.

 Typically, a pre-con meeting is coordinated and scheduled by the venue’s conference services manager.
 For example, if your conference is being held at a hotel, that hotel will likely have an employee whose job it is to coordinate events like yours.
-This person will invite managers from various areas that are involved in the event to review the logistics of their particular role for an event.
+This person will invite managers from various areas that are involved in the event to review their particular role for an event.

 This is an excellent time for the meeting or event planner to establish a rapport with everyone involved.

 During the pre-con, it is appropriate for the event planner to highlight some of the key objectives of the event, including important information about the organization hosting the event, key messages being conveyed at the event, and important VIPs who are expected to attend.

-An event resume is also known as event specifications.
-It includes all relevant information about a program or an event, including details about the program itself.
-These items may include some or all of the following: dates, times, contacts, attendee profiles, emergency contacts, food and beverage, transportation, shipping information, billing, audio/visual, and other special needs.
+An event resume details all the specifications of the event.
+It includes all relevant information, including dates, times, contacts, attendee profiles, emergency contacts, food and beverage, transportation, shipping information, billing, audio/visual, and other special needs.

-Each department manager will review his or her understanding of the event, including relevant details and their typical operating procedures.
+Each department manager will review their role in the event, including relevant details and their typical operating procedures.
 They will also review their understanding of the event contract and information previously shared on the banquet event orders.

 Meeting and event planners should remember to ask detailed questions related to the event specifications during this time, such as staffing levels and the names of key contacts from all areas represented that will be present during the actual event.
 Key elements of the pre-con discussion may include a review of: